Beaver Cleaver: Finale

-Origin of the name Beaver
+Nickname origin

 It is during the course of the last episode the viewer learns how the Beaver got his nickname.
 In a 2006 interview, Jerry Mathers stated that series creator Joe Connelly had a shipmate in the U.S. Merchant Marine named Beaver and simply liked the name.
 It was not until the finale that the writers invented an explanation for the nickname; i.e., as a young child, Wally mispronounced Beaver's given name (Theodore) as "Tweeter" and this became "Beaver."
 Mathers opined that after 6 years and 234 episodes, the writers could have come up with a better origin story.

 Subsequent history

 In 1983, CBS aired the reunion telemovie Still the Beaver starring Jerry Mathers.
 Other members of the original series cast reprised their roles.
 In 1985, a sequel to the original series was produced called Still the Beaver, again starring Jerry Mathers and other original cast members.
 The series lasted one season on the Disney Channel before being picked up by TBS in 1986 and renamed The New Leave It to Beaver.
 The series aired until 1989.
 In 1997, the feature film Leave It to Beaver was released starring young Cameron Finley as the Beaver.

-In Still the Beaver and The New Leave It to Beaver, the Beaver is divorced from Kimberly (played by Joanna Gleason); the couple had two sons, Ward (named after his grandfather, he goes by the nickname Kip) and Oliver (whose nickname is Ollie).
+In Still the Beaver and The New Leave It to Beaver, the Beaver is divorced from Kimberly (played by Joanna Gleason); the couple had two sons; Kip and Oliver (whose nickname is Ollie).
 Kimberly and the Beaver had clashed over her dream of becoming a veterinarian, and that plus other problems had strained their marriage to its breaking point.
 Kimberly tells Beaver to take the boys because the only vet school she can go to is in Italy, although Beaver's sons have a stormy relationship because they resent having to move to Mayfield.
 His sons and he move in with their widowed mother and grandmother June (Ward had died several years earlier) until he can get back on his feet.
 Eventually, the Beaver finds work at Fred Rutherford's company, but even when he begins collecting regular paychecks, he decides that he appreciates the living arrangement and continues to live with his mother.

-By the time The New Leave It to Beaver began, the Beaver was partners with Lumpy Rutherford at the Cleaver and Rutherford Co.; what exactly they did was never clearly explained.
+By the time The New Leave It to Beaver began, the Beaver was partners with Lumpy Rutherford at the Cleaver and Rutherford Co.
+What exactly they did was never clearly explained.
 Kip, the older of the Beaver's sons, is a student at Mayfield High School, while the younger Oliver attends Grant Avenue School.